sparna-git/sparna.fr/src/en/posts/20250305-widgets-wednesday.md

 Read on [Bluesky](https://bsky.app/profile/chutjeveille.bsky.social/post/3lfs6zh7ub22k) & [Mastodon](https://mastodon.social/@MarieMuller/113833367867395813) a full thread showing most interesting ones.

 Which one is your fav feature ?
-Do you have a knowledgegraph you could query this way ?
+Do you have a knowledge graph you could query this way ?